-- (a) See that there is sufficient fuel in the petrol tank. - (b) See that there is sufficient oil in the oil tank. - (c) See that the gear pedal is in the neutral position. - (d) Push inward the hexagonal end of off-side petrol tap slide. - (e) See that the air control lever is in the fully closed position. - (f) Fully advance the ignition and then slack back the control lever two-fifths of its total movement. - (g) Open the throttle not more than one-sixth of the total movement of the twist grip. - (h) Depress the plunger on the top of the carburetter float chamber until it can be felt the chamber is full of petrol. - (i) Raise the valve lifter lever and, while keeping it raised, turn over the engine several times by depressing the kick-starter pedal, three times, the object being to free the engine.
+- (a) See that there is sufficient fuel in the petrol tank. - (b) See that there is sufficient oil in the oil tank. - (c) See that the gear pedal is in the neutral position. - (d) Push inward the hexagonal end of off-side petrol tap slide. - (e) See that the air control lever is in the fully closed position. - (f) On models with manual control, fully advance the ignition and then pull back the control lever two-fifths of its total movement. - (a) Open the throttle not more than one-sixth of the total movement of the twist grip. - (h) Depress the plunger on the top of the carburetter float chamber until it can be felt the chamber is full of petrol. - (i) Raise the valve lifter lever and, while keeping it raised, turn over the engine several times by depressing the kick-starter pedal, three times, the object being to free the engine.
 (This only applies if the engine is cold.) - (j) Depress the kick-starter until compression is felt, then raise the valve lifter lever and ease the engine just over compression.
-Then, after allowing the kick-starter pedal to return nearly to its normal position, give it a long swinging kick with the valve closed and the engine should immediately fire.
+Then, after allowing the kick-starter pedal to return nearly to its normal position, give it a long swinging kick with the valve closed.
+Flywheel momentum will carry over compression and the engine should fire immediately.
+If it fails to do so repeat exactly the same process.